Arts-of-coding/scTuner/README.md

 ![training_plot](img/training_benchmark.png)

 ## Acknowledgements
-The exeptional documentation of scVI (https://github.com/scverse/scvi-tools) made constructing this package relatively straightforward.
-I recommend trying out their model, especially when dealing with medium sized datasets or after having performed iterative optimisations for your large dataset (e.g. having determined the top n genes to perform integration on).
+The exceptional documentation of scVI (https://github.com/scverse/scvi-tools) enabled relatively straightforward construction of this package.
+I recommend trying out their model, especially when dealing with medium sized datasets or after having performed iterative optimisations on large datasets (e.g. having determined the top n genes to perform integration on).

 The GPU-accelerated data processing pipeline wrapper in this package was made around ScaleSC (https://github.com/interactivereport/ScaleSC), feel free to check out their package.